Materials-Consortia/OPTIMADE/optimade.rst

 A database provider MAY publish a special Index Meta-Database base URL.
 The main purpose of this base URL is to allow for automatic discoverability of all databases of the provider.
 Thus, it acts as a meta-database for the database provider's implementation(s).

 The index meta-database MUST only provide the :endpoint:`info` and :endpoint:`links` endpoints, see sections `Info Endpoints`_ and `Links Endpoint`_.
-It MUST NOT expose any entry listing endpoints (e.g., :endpoint:`structures` and :endpoint:`trajectories`).
+It MUST NOT expose any entry listing endpoints (e.g., :endpoint:`structures`).

 These endpoints do not need to be queryable, i.e., they MAY be provided as static JSON files.
 However, they MUST return the correct and updated information on all currently provided implementations.